 A collection of resources to help you measure the success of your work or find out about the impact of sport in projects with refugees.

-Below is a selection of resources designed to assist you in monitoring and evaluating the impact of your programme, as well as some key examples of research papers on the topic of sport and refugees. sportanddev has also developed two website sections specifically focussing on monitoring and evaluation:
+Below is a selection of resources designed to assist you in monitoring and evaluating the impact of your initiative, as well as some key examples of research papers on the topic of sport and refugees.

 • Football and Refugees: Addressing key challenges

 A collection of good practices shared by UEFA member associations.
-This guide shows how football can have an impact in lessening difficulties that have emerged because of recent displacement crisis in Europe.
+This guide shows how football can have an impact in lessening difficulties that have emerged because of recent displacement crises in Europe.

 • Mapping of good practices relating to social inclusion of migrants through sport

-This study, initiated by the European Commission, provides an analytical overview of the types of sports-related projects and interventions used to support the social inclusion of migrants and identifies best practice in their design, implementation and measurement.
+This study, initiated by the European Commission, provides an analytical overview of the types of sports-related projects and interventions used to support the social inclusion of migrants and identifies best practices in their design, implementation, and measurement.

 • Sport & Peace: Mapping the Field

-Supported by a partnership between Generations For Peace and the Georgetown University Masters of Arts Programme in Conflict Resolution, this report highlights findings from a one-year international mapping project to identify promising practices in the design, implementation and evaluation of sport for peace programmes.
+Supported by a partnership between Generations For Peace and the Georgetown University Master of Arts Programme in Conflict Resolution, this report highlights findings from a one-year international mapping project to identify promising practices in the design, implementation, and evaluation of sport for peace programmes.

 • Sports as a tool for refugee empowerment

 The study explores the use of sport as a psychosocial intervention.
-It looks at the ways in which sports programs enhance the quality of life and improve the psychosocial development of refugees, in particular youth.
+It looks at the ways in which sports programs enhance the quality of life and improve the psychosocial development of refugees, particularly youth.

-This literature review offers an integrative, critical review of scientific literature on the topic of sports, refugees and forced migration.
-It analyses academic literature published in this domain derived from fourteen languages published between 1996 and 2019.
+This literature review offers an integrative, critical review of scientific literature on the topic of sports, refugees, and forced migration.
+It analyses academic literature published in this domain derived from fourteen languages between 1996 and 2019.

-The project was a part of a policy initiative of the Council of Europe and the European Parliament.
-It seeks to identify the ways in which sport has been used for the social inclusion of asylum seekers and refugees in UK contexts.
+This project, part of a policy initiative of the Council of Europe and the European Parliament, seeks to identify the ways in which sport has been used for the social inclusion of asylum seekers and refugees in UK contexts.

 • Understanding Community-Based Protection

-Drawing on documents, interviews with practitioners and field visits, this document sets out key lessons that have emerged in recent years during the delivery of Community-Based Protection.
-It aims to help UNHCR staff and partners at all levels to integrate community-based approaches to protection in their humanitarian work.
+Drawing on documents, interviews with practitioners, and field visits, this document sets out key lessons that have emerged in recent years during the delivery of Community-Based Protection.
+It aims to help UNHCR staff and partners integrate community-based approaches to protection in their humanitarian work.